Top 30+ Celtic Symbols And Their Meanings

 Celtic Malbon Symbol

-Malbon is the pattern of the end of the fertile period of the harvest.
-This is the time to thank the gods for their loyalty to people, generous gifts, and help.
-With this symbol, they expressed gratitude to the fertile land and summed up the results in the fall with the last harvest.
+Malbon is the pattern of the end of the fertile harvest period.
+It is a time of gratitude to the gods for their loyalty to the people, generous gifts, and help.
+With the help of this symbol expressed gratitude to the fertile land and summed up in the fall with the last harvest.

 Samhain